Gromarant/fullPokeApp/README.md

 <h2>Run your local repository:</h2>

-1. Open Git Bash and navigate to your local repository.
+1. Open terminal and navigate to your local repository.
 > ``cd local_repo_path``

 <br>